paulmooreparks/Xfer/README.md

 ## Basic Syntax

 An Xfer document is composed of keywords and elements.
-An element typically begins and ends with angle brackets (< and >) unless using minimized syntax.
+An element typically begins and ends with angle brackets (< and >) unless using [compact syntax](#compact-syntax).
 The first character inside the angle brackets is the specifier character, which indicates the type of the element.
 The specifier character is followed by the element's content.
 The content varies based on the type of the element.
 Elements may be nested, and they may contain comments.

 ```xfer
 </ This is a comment, and below is a string element />